acsrujan/nodejs-nginx-load/README.md

 Clone this repo to /var/www.

 Run run.sh for doing installation and setting up upstart jobs.
+Replace test.com with your domain name or enter it in /etc/hosts.

 ###Testing status
 Manually tested on localhost.